hapax/hapax.github.io/assets/emcc.md

 The expression $s^2(\Delta x, \Delta t)$ defines a "spacetime length", obeying a spacetime version of Pythagoras' theorem, namely that the
-$s^2$ distance between events does not change even when we speed up or slow down, i.e.
+$s^2$ distance between events does not change even when we speed up or slow down.
+More precisely,

 $$
 s^2(\Delta x, \Delta t) = \Delta x^2 - c^2 \Delta t^2 =
 \text{constant}, \tag{1} \label{s2}
 $$

-for whatever (constant) velocity we perform these measurements.
+when $\Delta x$ and $\Delta t$ are the space and time separation of any two events, as measured by an observer at constant speed.
-In particular, $s^2 = 0$ for the measurements defining a light ray whatever speed *we* are moving, and hence light always travels with velocity $c$.
+As a special case, $s^2 = 0$ for a light ray travelling from $A$ to
+$B$, whatever speed *we* are moving.
+Hence, light always travels with velocity $c$.
 But the implications of (\ref{s2}) are much broader!

 #### 3. Time dilation <a id="sec-3" name="sec-3"></a>